sensu/sensu-docs/content/sensu-core/0.29/guides/pre-compile-plugins.md

 Now we can copy these gems to another system, install them into the sensu embedded ruby.

-In real life you'd want to put these in a rubygems server of your own (e.g. [Geminabox](https://github.com/geminabox/geminabox), [Artifactory](https://jfrog.com/artifactory/) or similar).
-You can also use a tool like fpm to convert the gems into a system package.
+In a production or development enviroment, you'd want to put these in a rubygems server of your own (e.g. [Geminabox](https://github.com/geminabox/geminabox), [Artifactory](https://jfrog.com/artifactory/) or similar).
+You can also use a tool like `fpm` to convert the gems into a system package.

 ```bash
 # Here we've copied the compiled gems to a system with Sensu installed, but no gcc or other compile toolchain